 Whilst we mimic and include natural materials, we also need to consider mimicking natural light in line with nature – if you are unwinding in the bath on an evening, use illuminated mirrors and wall lights with a warm glow.
 Yet if you typically shower in a morning to feel alert, a brighter bulb will help you wake up.
 This is called biodynamic lighting – it mimics that of nature.
 Light is warmest at sunrise and dusk, whilst its brightest when the sun is highest in the sky at noon; from this we can add bright lights in places we need to be alert, and warm light in relaxing areas.

 Adding as much natural light as possible with help regulate the circadian body clock.
 Natural light is always best and whilst not always easy to add a skylight or additional windows, you can add large mirrors to reflect the natural light you do have.
-This theory is what brought the Argo 1200mm mirror and Monroe 1100mn mirror to the BAGNODESIGN range.
-Sanipex Group also recently expanded into outdoor lighting – with an IP rating of 44 and above, all are suitable for anywhere in the home including above a bath or shower.
+This theory is what brought the Geneva 1600mm mirror and Monroe 1100mn mirror to the Bagnodesign range.
+Sanipex Group also recently expanded into lighting – with an IP rating of 44 and above, all are suitable for anywhere in the home including above a bath or shower.

 “Aesthetics, wellness and individuality all describe the virtues of a modern bathroom.”

 Product Direction – Outdoor

 Mixing materials such as fabric and wood, as well as robust rope and wondrous weaving, is a growing trend for outdoor furniture to alleviate furniture into stand out pieces that are as comfortable as they are aesthetically pleasing; some our top picks include Panama from Talenti with an ergonomic cool open-weave in five colours; as well as Jati & Kebon’s Ritz – an orient inspired range featuring minimal wooden teak frame and Sunbrella Ezydry fabric cushions in a leafy green shade.